github/cost-center-automation/README.md

 # GitHub Cost Center Automation

+**tl;dr:**
+- Automate cost center creation and syncing with enterprise teams, org-based teams, or for every Copilot user in your enterprise
+- Configure Actions workflow to keep cost centers in sync
+- Coming soon: automatically create budgets for each cost center

 Automate GitHub Copilot license cost center assignments for your enterprise with two powerful modes:

 - **PRU-Based Mode**: Simple two-tier model (PRU overages allowed/not allowed)